yantonov/ttl/README.md

-Scripts which allows to get/set TTL value.
+Scripts which allow to get/set TTL value.